Q-Technologies/puppet-local_users/README.md

 ### What local_users affects

-  * `/etc/passwd`, `/etc/shadow` and `/etc/group` mostly through the Puppet user and group resources, but does user `groupadd` command in certain circumstance
+  * `/etc/passwd`, `/etc/shadow` and `/etc/group` mostly through the Puppet user and group resources, but does use the low level commands in certain circumstances.
   * user home directories
   * users' authorized keys
+  * permissions of files in users' home directories may be updated to match a new UID and/or GID (but only if explicity enabled)

 ### Setup Requirements
   * Nothing beyond Puppet and stdlib.